 Falling a call to the public, PNGi collected 193 signatures calling on the Managing Director of the PNG Forest Authority to reject the application for a logging permit and calling on Matthew Damaru, the Director of the National Fraud & Anti-Corruption Directorate, to start a criminal investigation.

 The letters were sent on 5 July 2018.
-We will keep readers updated on any progress.
+You can follow their progress on our Petition website:

 The full text of the letters can be seen below.